 - Work with a discount real estate broker

 Negotiate with a traditional realtor

 When preparing to negotiate with a real estate agent, take into account how much work you think will be involved in selling your home.
 In a hot neighborhood where home listings are moving quickly, you can make the case that your home will require minimal time and effort to sell.

 But if you’re selling a property in a remote area with less interest, your agent will need to put in more effort and will expect a higher fee.

 Negotiating can be awkward and uncomfortable.
-If you’d rather avoid it, you can find an agent through Clever Real Estate.
-They’ve already pre-negotiated a 1.5% listing fee with experienced agents in Vermont, so you don’t have to.
+If you’d rather avoid it, you can find an agent through our agent-matching service.
+We’ve already pre-negotiated a low listing fee with experienced agents in Vermont, so you don’t have to.
 Find a Vermont agent for less.